FTLam11/fronk-tolks/elixir-intro.md

 * Abstracts away Erlang boilerplate
 * Has cleaner and more compact syntax than Erlang
 * Compiles to bytecode run on Erlang virtual machine
+* Has a web framework Pheonix similar to Rails for Ruby

 ---